DanielaEncarnacion97/C1-Jeopardy/README.md

 **Known bug: pagination not fully implemented (not a requirement as per project criteria)**

+**All criterias were satisfied for this project, including the 4th criteria allowing me to provide a random question search**

 IMPORTANT: On the category search, here are some categories to search by to get you started! odd jobs, movies, politics, time, trivia, cars and etc.